Skip to content

 The agent provides all intelligence (topic generation, analysis, improvement decisions).
 The CLI provides only the AIRS API operations and metric computation.

-2. Topic Name Locking¶
+2. Topic Name as Identity

-3. Static Prompt Set Evaluation¶
+3. Static Prompt Set Evaluation

 The eval command scans a static CSV prompt set rather than generating test prompts dynamically via LLM.